-Crosstown boulevards move vehicles and people around McCordsville, connecting neighborhoods to places to work, learn, shop, and play.
+Crosstown boulevards move vehicles and people around McCordsville, connecting neighborhoods with places to work, learn, shop, and play.
 These roads carry more local traffic than regional traffic.
 An optional median separates traffic lanes and can accommodate turn lanes at key locations.
 Separated paths allow for bike and pedestrian travel as well as accommodating people using wheelchairs or motorized scooters.
-Crosstown Connection streets may utilize street trees, but of the three street type patterns are the least likely to feature street trees.
+Crosstown Connection streets may utilize street trees, but of the three street type patterns, they are the least likely to feature street trees.

-Where Crosstown Boulevards intersect there is an increased level of attention needed to intersection design, giving special consideration for bike and pedestrian crossing safety.
-Pedestrian crossing accommodations should be considered including use of signals like Pedestrian Hybrid Beacons (PHBs), formerly known as HAWK signals, thermoplastic crosswalk treatments, and/or leading pedestrian interval signals.
+An increased level of attention is needed in intersection design where Crosstown Boulevards intersect, giving special consideration for bike and pedestrian crossing safety.
+Pedestrian crossing accommodations should be considered; including use of signals like Pedestrian Hybrid Beacons (PHBs), formerly known as HAWK signals, thermoplastic crosswalk treatments, and/or leading pedestrian interval signals.